skramm/spaghetti/docs/spaghetti_manual.md

 Thus, the FSM object can work together with another object that will provide all the needed tasks, such as time handling, and generating events at the right moment.
 Consider this as some kind of *event loop*.

-This class is not part of the root library, and the FSM could theorically work with any user-written class that provides theses services, and that respects certain requirements.
+This class is independent from the main FSM class.
+The FSM could theorically work with any user-written class that provides theses services, and that respects certain requirements.
 But of course, the Spaghetti library provides such a class, that works seamlessly.
 This is the preferred way, but it comes at the price of a dependency on the Boost libraries.
 More on this below.